-Can you believe it’s the end of September?
+Can you believe it’s the end of summer?
 This week was the first official day of fall.
 I LOVE fall.
 The leaves change, the humidity disappears, and some of my favorite fruits vegetables come into season.
 Fall makes me think of pumpkins, and from there it’s only a short while before my mind turns to pumpkin brownies.

 I went to the grocery store with all intentions of getting supplies to make a vegan omelette for the blog.
 But when I arrived I saw this outside: